Johnny the Homicidal Maniac: Johnny "Nny" C.

-Not much is known about Johnny's history.
-All that is known is that his parents were killed by an evil man, thus setting the course for Nny's life as a masked crime fighter, or, perhaps not.
-At present, Nny is more his own enemy than any external mind could be.
-What with the decomposure of what may have been, at one time, a fine, intelligent mind, Johnny is, possibly, more hideously mentally malformed than the people he seems to think have ruined his world.
+Minus a tongue-in-cheek passage describing Johnny's origins stemming from the murder of his parents by an "evil man", his backstory and life before the events of the comic are deliberately kept vague.

 Todd "Squee" Casil

 Todd Casil (known as "Squee" due to the noise that he makes when frightened) is a young boy who lives in the house next to Johnny.
-Neither of his parents care for him, especially his father, who works countless hours at a dead end job and leads a miserable life after raising Squee.
-Squee's closest friend is a small teddy bear named Shmee.
-Shmee tells Squee that all of his fears and nightmares are inside of him in a dream.
+Neither of his parents care for him, especially his father, who works countless hours at a dead-end job and leads a miserable life after raising Squee.
+While his parents are not outright abusive or even neglectful, his mother is heavily implied to be a drug addict of some sort, and his father has no qualms blaming Squee for all of his own personal failures, a trait Johnny picked up on and seemingly detests – Johnny thus becomes a sort of "guardian" for Squee, offering to blind his father for revenge, and saving him from a child molester.
+Despite this, Squee seems to be the only main human character aside from Johnny who is aware of his crimes, and thus is deathly afraid of him.
+Squee's only friend is a small teddy bear named Shmee.
+Shmee tells Squee in a dream that he is a "trauma sponge"; all of his fears and nightmares are "contained" in Shmee.
 Squee is also friends with Satan's son, with whom he attends school.
-Squee has his own series called Squee!, which was later collected in the TPB Squee's Wonderful Big Giant Book Of Unspeakable Horrors.
+Squee has his own series called Squee!, which was later collected in the TPB Squee's Wonderful Big Giant Book of Unspeakable Horrors.